-Celebrate the Jetty Precinct as Coffs Harbour's premier harbourside destination
+Celebrate the Jetty Foreshores Precinct as Coffs Harbour's premier harbourside destination

-- 9.1 Strengthen the precinct's identity as an outstanding recreation and tourism destination through enhanced public facilities, amenity, place activation and environmental quality. - 9.2 Protect the operational access and facility needs of the marina and international port. - 9.3 Improve connectivity and character links with the Jetty Precinct to support mixed use development, active frontages to streets, outdoor dining and enhanced heritage character.
+- 9.1 Strengthen the precinct's identity as an outstanding recreation and tourism destination through enhanced public facilities, amenity, place activation and environmental quality. - 9.2 Protect the operational access and facility needs of the marina and international port. - 9.3 Improve connectivity and character links with the Jetty Foreshores Precinct to support mixed use development, active frontages to streets, outdoor dining and enhanced heritage character.

-Coffs Harbour's timber jetty is an icon of the city's shipping heritage and a popular place fish, watch seabirds, marine life, fishing boats, paddlers and cruising yachts.
+Coffs Harbour's timber jetty is an icon of the city's shipping heritage and a popular place to fish, watch seabirds, marine life, fishing boats, paddlers and cruising yachts.
 It is the place where people come to explore along boardwalks, the parklands, beaches, local markets and hospitality.

 The fishing fleet and boats go about their daily routine, while people dine at cafes and restaurants or snack on fish and chips.
-People trek along the breakwall to Giidany Miirlarl-Muttonbird Island where they can learn about the Island's significance to the Gumbaynggirr people and enjoy 360-degree views of the ocean, islands, marina and mountains.
+People trek along the breakwall to Giidany Miirlarl-Muttonbird Island where they can learn about the Island's and the area's significance to the Gumbaynggirr people and enjoy 360-degree views of the ocean, islands, marina and mountains.

-The Jetty Precinct has significant potential for renewal, nurturing and enlivening these experiences will be central to creating an iconic destination.
-The renewed Jetty Precinct will be a harbourside playground and marina, with a range of outdoor dining, active street frontages and art displays.
+The Jetty Foreshores Precinct has significant potential for renewal.
+Nurturing and enlivening these experiences will be central to creating an iconic destination.
+The renewed Jetty Foreshores Precinct will be a harbourside playground and marina, with a range of outdoor dining, active street frontages and art displays.

-Community engagement in relation to the appropriate land use mix for the Jetty Precinct suggests there is scope for appropriately scaled mixed uses in some areas of the Precinct.
-This could activate areas of the Precinct, improve parking and the links to the wider Jetty area, including the Jetty Core.
+Community engagement in relation to the appropriate land use mix for the Jetty Foreshores Precinct suggests there is scope for appropriately scaled mixed uses in some areas of the Precinct.
+This will be done in areas not affected by coastal hazards, or with the implementation of suitable coastal protection measures, and will activate areas of the Precinct, improve parking and the links to the wider Jetty area, including the Jetty Core.

-As the site of the original township of Coffs Harbour, the Jetty Core has strong historical and contemporary links to the Jetty Precinct.
-Investing in the Jetty Core, enhancing the gateway entry to the foreshore at Jordan's Esplanade and exploring opportunities for greater connectivity across the railway, will improve pedestrian and transport mobility and the character of both the Jetty Core and Jetty Precinct.
+As the site of the original township of Coffs Harbour, the Jetty Core has strong historical and contemporary links to the Jetty Foreshores Precinct.
+Investing in the Jetty Core, enhancing the gateway entry to the foreshore at Jordan's Esplanade and exploring opportunities for greater connectivity across the railway, will improve pedestrian and transport mobility and the character of both the Jetty Core and Jetty Foreshores Precinct.

-Property NSW and Council will continue to work with stakeholders and the community to develop and refine a concept plan for the Jetty Precinct that supports the community vision, is financially viable and is able to be implemented by:
+Property NSW and Council will continue to work with stakeholders and the community to develop and refine a concept plan for the Jetty Foreshores Precinct that supports the community vision, is financially viable and is able to be implemented by:

-- enhancing public facilities and amenity - determining opportunities for appropriately scaled and located mixed use development - establishing and maintaining landscape features ahead of built form - enhancing the environmental quality, sustainability and longterm access of open space in relation to coastal processes - incorporating and reaffirming the foreshore's heritage story and celebrating Gumbaynggirr cultural meaning
+- enhancing public facilities and amenity - determining opportunities for appropriately scaled and located mixed use development - establishing and maintaining landscape features ahead of built form - enhancing the environmental quality, sustainability and longterm access of open space in relation to coastal processes - incorporating and reaffirming the foreshore's heritage story and celebrating Gumbaynggirr cultural meaning - ensuring amenities provide shade, shelter and comfort from the heat and wind to maximise people's enjoyment of the Jetty Foreshores Precinct - investigating an additional pedestrian and traffic link into the Jetty Foreshores precinct to facilitate movement and connectivity and the relocation of the Solitary Island Lighthouse lens to a secure area within the precinct.